socketsupply/tonic-docs/src/markdown/components/tabs.md

 ## Code

 The tabs are grouped under the `tonic-tabs` component.
-Each tab should be a `tonic-tab` element, and is associated to a `tonic-tab-panel` id with the `for` element.
+Each tab should be a `tonic-tab` element, and is associated with a `tonic-tab-panel` id with the `for` element.

-The selected tab should specified by providing an `id` as the value for the `selected` attribute on the `tonic-tabs` component.
+The selected tab should be specified by providing an `id` as the value for the `selected` attribute on the `tonic-tabs` component.

 #### HTML